-As a result of these supplier due diligence activities, Intel determined that approximately 98% of the surveyed suppliers that had provided a CMRT as of March 1, 2018 (287 out of 293) are in compliance with our conflict minerals policy or contractual requirements.
+As a result of these supplier due diligence activities, Intel determined that approximately 98% of the surveyed suppliers that had provided a CMRT as of March 1, 2019 (267 out of 271) are in compliance with our conflict minerals policy or contractual requirements.
+Of the four suppliers not meeting our requirements, two are no longer in our supply chain, and we are continuing to work with the other two suppliers to drive compliance.